ghettovoice/ol-tilecache/README.md

 <script src="/js/ol-tilecache/dist/bundle.min.js"></script>
 ```

-### Note about peer dependencies
+### Note
-**ol-tilecache requires both [openlayers](https://www.npmjs.com/package/openlayers) and [ol](https://www.npmjs.com/package/ol)
+**Built version of ol-tilecache from `dist` directory depends on [openlayers](https://www.npmjs.com/package/openlayers) package,
-to be installed.
+it is imported by default in Node or Browser env.
-In browser or CommonJS env it uses standard [openlayers](https://www.npmjs.com/package/openlayers) package.
+If you use bundlers like Webpack with Babel you should install [ol](https://www.npmjs.com/package/ol) manually
-In ES2015 env it uses ES2015 modules from [ol](https://www.npmjs.com/package/ol). (assumes bundling with Webpack or Browserify).
+because ES2015 module from `src` directory will be used that depends on [ol](https://www.npmjs.com/package/ol) package.
-You can install one as dependency and another as dev dependency to suppress NPM warning**
+You can add an alias to Webpack config to force using of built version: `ol-tilecache: 'ol-tilecache/dist/bundle'`.**

 ## Usage